take2rohit/flower-classifier/README.md

 Deep learning models are loosely related to information processing and communication patterns in a biological nervous system, such as neural coding that attempts to define a relationship between various stimuli and associated neuronal responses in the brain.

+The below code is written from scratch using pytorch for dataloading and GPU acceleration.
+Logistic regression was used for this training.

 ```python
 import matplotlib.pyplot as plt